austinmm/beets/document.md

 # Change Log

-All notable changes to this project will be documented in this file.
+All notable changes to this project in this branch will be documented in this file.

-## 2019-10-28
+## 2019-11-24

 ### Added
 - added documentation